 Tenancy contracts and deposit schemes

-Ensure you use written tenancy agreements that clearly state the rents, responsibilities and notice provisions.
-Protect tenant deposits in a government-approved scheme, as it is mandatory and helps avoid disputes.
+Written tenancy agreements clearly state the rents, responsibilities and notice provisions.
+Landlords are also required to secure tenant deposits in a government-approved scheme, as it helps avoid disputes.
 For higher-value or corporate lets, a letter of guarantee can replace a deposit.
-Remember, clear paperwork reduces friction at checkout and protects your income and property.
+Clear paperwork reduces friction at checkout and protects income and property.

 Safety regulations & landlord responsibilities